HarbourHeading/home-media-server/README.md

 Adding another service to the list is easy.
 Just create another container for it.
 If you search for e.g. "kapowarr docker container" you should find [steps to add it to the docker-compose](https://casvt.github.io/Kapowarr/installation/docker/#__tabbed_4_2).
 For inspiration and ideas, see for example [Awesome arr](https://github.com/Ravencentric/awesome-arr?tab=readme-ov-file), which lists many arr applications.

+If you want are looking to improve your music/lidarr setup, look at [this guide by thewicklowwolf](https://thewicklowwolf.github.io/music-stack/), and at least use his [Lidatube](https://github.com/TheWicklowWolf/LidaTube) service.
+A commented out deployment of lidatube exists in the [docker-compose.yml](docker-compose.yml), but is not covered by the rest of the guide.

 ## Performance/Hardware
 I am able to run it comfortably on **2 core, 4GB RAM, 4GB swap alpine linux virtual machine**.
 Even then, I believe you can get away with **1 core, 2GB RAM and 4GB swap**.
 The more disk space, the merrier.
 Running on an HDD is fine.
 If you want a "better" setup, I would mount `/` on an SSD/NVME, then update the media files to be on a mounted HDD drive ([LVM](https://wiki.alpinelinux.org/wiki/Setting_up_Logical_Volumes_with_LVM) recommended for expansion).

 **NOTE**: I have not tried streaming 4K 60fps videos or equivalent on this setup.
 The requirements may change based on your uses.
 [Jellyfin documentation](https://jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/#supported-acceleration-methods) holds more information on it, where you may even want a dedicated GPU.

 ## Roadmap